 In the event we have managed to hit the BHS in our MediSave, our excess contribution and interest earned on MediSave would still be kept as savings in CPF.

 If we are aged above 55 years old, the excess funds would flow into our RA first.
-However, if our RA account has already reached the Basic Retirement Sum (BRS) or Full Retirement Sum (FRS), the excess amount will go into our OA.
-For example, if our RA already has the required FRS ($$186,000 for 2021), the excess MediSave amount would eventually flow into our Ordinary Account.
+However, if our RA account has already reached the Full Retirement Sum (FRS) or we have set aside the Basic Retirement Sum and pledged our property, the excess amount will go into our OA.
+For example, if our RA already has the required FRS ($$192,000 for 2022), the excess MediSave amount would eventually flow into our Ordinary Account.

 On the other hand, if we are aged below 55 years old, the excess funds would flow into our SA first.
 If our SA account has already reached the FRS, the excess MediSave amount would then flow into our Ordinary Account.